Photo courtesy of David Cook

 The greatest threat to kōkako is predation by introduced mammal predators, particularly ship rats and possums.
 Conservation Volunteers New Zealand runs community pest control workshops across the country helping community groups and individuals to control rats, stoats and possums in bushland and their own backyards.
 Pest control prior to the kōkako breeding season has seen the greatest increase in kōkako numbers and management techniques are continuing to improve.

 Community involvement has been identified as important for kōkako survival.
 Volunteers have been involved in survey and monitoring work and there have been several major conservation campaigns to save kōkako habitats.
-Around half of existing kōkako sites are largely managed by community.
+Around half of existing kōkako sites are largely managed by the community.

 Description and Distribution